About Me

-I grew up in Minnesota with four siblings (two sisters and two brothers), doing everything from riding horses and reading to fort building and paintballing.
-Minnesota summers are perfect for swimming, boating, and biking.
-Meanwhile, Minnesota winters, almost three times longer than summer, are great for sledding, ice-skating, and driving lessons on the lake (the best place to learn how to literally drive on ice, with only the occasional icehouse obstacle).
-No matter where we kids went or what we were doing though, we were almost always toting along a good book.
-My mom first inspired my love for stories through reading historical fiction to us over our homeschool lunch break.
+Minnesota summers are perfect for swimming, horseback riding, boating, biking, four wheeling, etc. Meanwhile, Minnesota winters, almost three times longer than summer, are great for sledding, riding, ice-skating, and driving on the lake (the best place to learn how to literally drive on ice, with only the occasional icehouse obstacle).
+No matter where we kids went or what we were doing, we were almost always toting along a good book.
+I credit my mother for inspiring my love for stories.
+She read to us kids when we were little and continued that tradition by finding wonderful historical novels to read to us during our homeschool lunch break.

-My siblings and I each launched our own journeys into the vast and intriguing world of fiction, but over the years, my younger brother (my fort-making buddy and frog-catching partner) began to face a dearth in the boys’ book department.
-Whereas, I was enjoying romantic suspense, despite the romance part (I prefer straight up suspense), my younger brother became hard-pressed to find enough good Christian fiction written for guys to satiate his reading speed.
+Over the years of enjoying reading fiction, my younger brother (my fort-making buddy and frog-catching partner) faced a dearth in the boys’ book department.
+Whereas I found romantic suspense or romantic action-adventure to read, my younger brother became hard-pressed to find enough good Christian fiction written for guys to satiate his reading speed.
 Even male Christian authors seemed bent on writing women’s fiction.

 Instead, I continued studying writing.
 After graduating high school in 2010, I went on to become a Craftsman of the Jerry B. Jenkins Christian Writers Guild in 2013.